 Missouri Traffic Laws You Should Know

-While most traffic laws in Missouri are obvious to experienced drivers (pass on the left on highways, obey all posted speed limits, and so forth), there are a number of traffic regulations that many St. Louis drivers did not know existed.
-Before you get ticketed for them and have to call a top St. Louis traffic law firm like Combs Law Group, here are a few Missouri traffic laws that many of our St. Louis traffic ticket clients unknowingly violated:
+While most traffic laws in Missouri are obvious to experienced drivers (pass on the left on highways, obey all posted speed limits, and so forth), there are a number of traffic regulations that many St. Louis, MO drivers did not know existed.
+Before you get ticketed for them and have to call a top St. Louis traffic law firm like Combs Law Group, here are a few Missouri traffic laws that many of our St. Louis, MO traffic ticket clients unknowingly violated:

 - Not having headlights on when using windshield wipers.
 Missouri law this in order to increase visibility on roads in poor weather, both so you can see better behind the wheel as well as see cars in other lanes.
 With many cars these days having daytime running lights or sensors that automatically turn headlights on, most people do not have to worry about this as much, but those driving older cars should be aware of this requirement.

 - Moving over for first responders/emergency crews: drivers must change lanes when approaching an emergency vehicle, tow truck, or MoDOT truck that is stopped on the side of a road with its lights flashing.
 If they cannot safely do so (for instance, if they are on a two-lane road), they must slow down to pass the vehicle.

 - Texting and driving: Missouri is one of only two states that does not have a blanket ban on using one’s cell phone while behind the wheel.
 It is only prohibited for drivers 21 and under.

 - Seatbelt use: Missouri considers seatbelt enforcement to be a “secondary” infraction.
 This means that while it is required, you cannot be pulled over strictly for not wearing a seatbelt.